iobis/resources/content/_index.md

 Don't know where to start?
 We suggest reading the [OBIS manual](https://manual.obis.org/) where you will find the most complete guide about how OBIS works and the different types of data available.

-Check also the available [packages and pipelines](https://resources.obis.org/packages/) for R and other languages.
+Check also the available [packages and pipelines](https://resources.obis.org/packages/) for R and other languages, and [our tool](https://resources.obis.org/find-your-dwc/) to find the right Darwin Core schema for your data.